Unity Software Inc. (U) Shares Decline Despite Market Challenges

 U’s Market Performance

-U’s stock has seen a -10.66% decrease for the week, with a 31.51% rise in the past month and a 27.63% gain in the past quarter.
-The volatility ratio for the week is 6.82%, and the volatility levels for the past 30 days are at 7.60% for Unity Software Inc. The simple moving average for the last 20 days is 6.65% for U stock, with a simple moving average of 16.52% for the last 200 days.
+U’s stock has seen a -13.70% decrease for the week, with a 29.60% rise in the past month and a 27.89% gain in the past quarter.
+The volatility ratio for the week is 5.97%, and the volatility levels for the past 30 days are at 7.55% for Unity Software Inc. The simple moving average for the past 20 days is 3.86% for U’s stock, with a 14.98% simple moving average for the past 200 days.

 Insider Trading